 A. When in flight, the force due to air resistance is 500 kN.

-What is the resultant force on the rocket?
+Determine what is the resultant force on the rocket.

 B. The mass of the rocket is 0.8 × 105 kg.

 Calculate the magnitude and direction of the acceleration of the rocket.

 The direction you consider positive is your choice, as long as the signs of the numbers (positive or negative) are consistent throughout the question.It is a general rule to consider the direction the object is initially travelling in as positive.
 Therefore all vectors in the direction of motion will be positive and opposing vectors, such as drag forces, will be negative.